 Most eye-catching is its Premier Deposit Account, which is a fixed term account with various different terms available.

-A selection of the current rates on offer are as follows;
+A selection of some of the top rates on offer are as follows;

 Like all Sharia compliant savings accounts, the accounts from BLME pay an 'Expected Profit Rate' as an alternative to interest, which is the level of profit paid by the provider to the saver.
 The provider invests the money deposited by savers to generate a profit, so there is an inherent risk involved, as the return received depends on the performance of the investments made.

-However, whilst the rate is not guaranteed, BLME will allow you to take the funds away early at the original profit rate without penalty, if your deposit is not producing the agreed rate.
+However, while the rate is not guaranteed, BLME will allow you to take the funds away at the original profit rate without penalty, if your deposit is not producing the agreed rate.

 To compare these accounts to the rest of the market and for more information on alternatives, take a look at our Best Buy Tables.

-You can apply for the Premier Deposit Accounts offered by BLME online, with a minimum of £25,000.
+You can apply for the Premier Deposit Accounts offered by BLME with a minimum of £10,000.
+The application form needs to be completed online and then printed and posted to the provider.

 We certainly have not been made aware of any negative experiences so far from any of our clients or from our own dealings with the provider.
 Of course, as mentioned earlier, your thoughts and experiences about providers’ customer service are invaluable for us, so please get in touch to share any feedback you have.